AR-Tavallaei/Web-Calculator/README.md

 # Web-Calculator
 This is a FrontEnd project without the BackEnd.

-This is a calculator project on the web with Bootstrap and a little JavaScript (for calculating and exception handling)
+This is a calculator project on the web made with Bootstrap and a little JavaScript (for calculating and exception handling)

 It is fully responsive and displays well on all devices.